Peter Navarro must report to federal prison after Chief Justice John Roberts rejects bid to delay sentence

 Navarro was charged and found guilty after he refused to comply with a subpoena from the House select committee that investigated the Jan.
 6, 2021, attack on the Capitol.
 Congressional investigators were seeking documents and testimony from the former White House official tied to his post 2020-election conduct and efforts to delay the certification of Electoral College votes.

 Navarro has been ordered to turn himself into federal prison in Miami by Tuesday.
-His attorneys did not immediately respond to a request for comment on Roberts' order.
+His attorneys declined to comment on Roberts' order.

 A three-judge panel on the D.C.
 Circuit Court of Appeals already rejected his bid to delay the sentence, writing he was unlikely to secure a new trial or reverse his conviction.